Blink vs Ring

 - No Contracts: Monthly subscriptions are not obligatory for either Blink or Ring, but if you do choose to sign up for a cloud recording plan like we did, you won’t need to sign a contract and you can cancel anytime.

-- Indoor/Outdoor Cameras: Blink currently sells two indoor cameras (the Blink Indoor and the Blink Mini) and one outdoor camera (the Blink Outdoor).
+- Indoor/Outdoor Cameras: Blink currently sells three indoor cameras (the Blink Indoor, the Blink Mini Pan-Tilt, and Blink Mini 2) and two outdoor cameras (the Blink Outdoor and Wired Floodlight Camera).
 Ring offers one indoor camera (the Ring Indoor Cam), two outdoor cameras (the Ring Spotlight Cam and the Ring Floodlight Cam), and the Ring Stick Up Cam, which is made to work both indoors and outdoors.

 Key Differences